Song of the Feast

 lha dang lamé zhalré ma gom kyang tong jung

-Even when not meditating, we witness the faces of the deity and the guru.
+Even without meditating, we behold the faces of deity and guru.

 མ་དང་མཁའ་འགྲོའི་སྙིང་ཏིག་འོད་གསལ་གྱི་ཐེག་པས། །